-- The National Awards Panel (see below) will give particular consideration to nominations which demonstrate innovation and initiatives in promoting international solidarity in a school or division/association.
+- The National Awards Panel (see below) will give particular consideration to nominations which demonstrate innovation and initiatives in promoting international solidarity in a branch/district/school.

 The panel for judging the Award comprise the members of the Executive’s International Solidarity Sub Committee at a meeting in the Spring Term.